SmogDr/edar_coursebook/docs/03-rprog2.md

 selective highlighting to run one line at a time to see how the dataframe changes in real-time.

-## In-Class Exercise
+## Course Exercises

 - Import local and/or online data file and assign to object name
 - Examine object structure
 - Think about what kind of data wrangling needs to be done and sketch out the desired dataframe result
-- Practice a few dplyr verbs within pipe to clean up dataframe
+- Practice a few `dplyr` verbs within pipe to clean up dataframe

 ## Homework

-Change data to something related to engineering?
-Use Brooke's structure below to create homework assignment.
-Provide R Markdown template for homework?
+- Change data to something related to engineering (pollution/air quality in Fort Collins)
+- Use Brooke's structure below to create homework assignment
+- Provide R Markdown template.

 ### Downloading and checking out the example data